opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/publishengage-woh.md

 ## Description

-The PublishEngageWorkflowOperation will bring your media to the engage distribution channels (streaming, progressive download, …)
+The PublishEngageWorkflowOperation will bring your media to the engage distribution channels (streaming, progressive download,...)

 ## Parameter Table